-In this article, we will look at the best UK dog walking holidays.
+In this article, we will look at the best dog walking holidays in the UK.

 If you and your canine companion loves going on hikes and are looking to get away, why not check out our “pawsome” selection of dog friendly holidays.

-From dog walking weekends to longer holidays with your pets, there is something for everyone.
+From dog walking weekends to longer pet friendly holidays, there is something for everyone.
 You will be able to find dog-friendly accommodation easily en route from self-catering dog-friendly chalets, which usually accept up to two dogs or luxury 5-star hotels.
 Alternatively, you could opt to go on a guided walking holiday, several companies offer specially selected routes and everything is taken care of for you.

 We’ve sniffed out the best dog-friendly holidays in England, Scotland and Wales, so next time you and your best friend want to explore the countryside.
 Pack your hiking boots and the dog leash and check out some of our recommendations.